Pampa de Achala: Roads

 To access this region, two provincial roads: Provincial Route No. 28 (gravel), linking the towns of Tanti with Taninga (near the town of Salsacate).
 After traveling nearly 40 km from Tanti, and climb over 1,700 meters you reach the far north of the region, more precisely at the foot of the massif 'Los Gigantes'.
 From there you can follow the same route to the town of Taninga.
 The second option is the provincial route RP 34 (tarmac), located about 30 km south of the former.
 It crosses the city of Villa Carlos Paz, crossing the towns of San Antonio de Arredondo, Villa Icho Cruz, Mayu Sumaj, Cuesta Blanca, and deposited us in the Pampa de Achala.
 This road is also known as Camino de las Altas Cumbres or route Jorge Raúl Recalde, in tribute to this rally racer.
 Continuing along the same route, it accesses the Traslasierra Valley.
 While these are the two most relevant options, there are regional roads and tourist access to reach specific sectors within the region.
 As mentioned above, except for these two alternatives, the other, in most cases are suitable only for special vehicles, and yet they can not access certain areas.

-Suspension bridges road was constructed and opened in 1918 linking the Valley Traslasierra with the city of Villa Carlos Paz in the Punilla Valley.
+The Hanging Bridges Trail was constructed and opened in 1918, linking the Valley Traslasierra with the city of Villa Carlos Paz in the Punilla Valley.